Business Loans

 S Corporations

-S Corporations combine pass-through tax benefits with the liability protection of a corporation.
+S Corporations combine pass-through taxation benefits with the liability protection of a corporation.
+S-corps issue a K-1 to each shareholder and file a Form 1120-S with the IRS that includes a copy of every K-1.

 Trusts or estates

-Although they aren’t business entities, trusts and estates also issue Schedule K-1s.
 A trust is a legal arrangement in which a trustee holds and manages assets to benefit beneficiaries.
-On the other hand, an estate refers to the assets and liabilities left behind after an individual’s death.
+An estate refers to the assets and liabilities left behind after an individual’s death.

-Knowing the deadlines for filing K-1 tax forms is essential to comply with IRS rules.
-To help you stay on top of your filing requirements, here is a table that outlines the deadlines for different types of entities when it comes to filing K-1s.
+Knowing the deadlines for filing K-1 tax forms is essential to complying with IRS rules.
+This table outlines the standard deadlines for different types of entities when it comes to filing K-1s.

 These deadlines assume the business has a calendar year end.
-The deadline will be different if your company operates on a fiscal year.
+If your company operates on a fiscal year, you may have a different deadline.

 Filing for an extension

-It is important to note that while Form 7004 extends the deadline for filing a return, it doesn’t extend the deadline to pay any tax due.
-For that reason, it’s essential to notify other owners and shareholders that you’ve requested an extension, as this may impact the individual filing deadlines for their personal tax returns.
-They may need to extend their personal returns and estimate and pay the amount due by their own tax deadline to avoid any penalties or interest charges.
+It’s important to note that while Form 7004 extends the deadline for filing a return, it doesn’t extend the deadline to pay any tax due.
+It’s essential to notify owners and shareholders that the entity has requested an extension so they can request extensions for their personal tax returns as well.
+They may also need to pay estimated taxes to avoid penalties or interest charges.

-Not filing a K-1 can also harm your relationship with your partners or shareholders because they need it to file a complete and accurate personal tax return.
+Not filing a K-1 can also harm your relationship with your partners or shareholders because they need the information to file complete and accurate personal tax returns.

-If you prepare your return with the help of DIY tax software, the software will generate K-1s for all partners and shareholders along with the business return.
+If you prepare your return with the help of DIY tax software, the software should generate K-1s for all partners and shareholders along with the business return.

-For partnerships, LLCs and S-corps, the deadline to file Schedule K-1 forms is the same as the deadline for the business’s tax return — typically March 15.
-For trusts and estates, the K-1 form is due on the same day as the trust’s tax return — usually April 15th.
+For partnerships, LLCs and S-corps, the deadline for filing Schedule K-1 forms is the same as the deadline for the business’s tax return — typically March 15.
+For trusts and estates, the due date for K-1 forms is the same day as the trust’s tax return — usually April 15th.
 If the normal deadline falls on a weekend or holiday, the due date shifts to the next business day.

 Recommended Reading